 Elise graduated to a Big Girl Pillow so I have been wanting to make her a cute pillowcase pattern to coordinate with her room.
 Luckily I found some leftover fabric from her floral drapes and pink gathered bed skirt.

 I started with the basic “burrito” pillowcase pattern method that’s pretty much everywhere (including the ConKerr Cancer Society and the Million Pillowcase Challenge).
 I found this video to be particularly helpful.
-Then fiddled around and figured out how to add a cute little inset pocket hidden inside the pillowcase hem itself with a semi-circle pocket opening.
+Then I fiddled around and figured out how to add a cute little inset pocket hidden inside the pillowcase hem itself with a semi-circle pocket opening.

 This pillowcase pattern is super easy to make and I love how the pocket is inside the pillowcase hem.
 And French seams means no fraying in the washing machine.
 That’s sweet dreams for us both!